ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/2_12_API_AIRDROP_LIST.md

 | _err_      | object | (optional) describing error if not successful |

-On calling `/airdrops` the `data.result_type` is a string "airdrop" and the key `data.airdrop` is an array containing the requested airdrop objects.
+On calling `/airdrops` the `data.result_type` is a string "airdrops" and the key `data.airdrops` is an array containing the requested airdrop objects.

 ### Airdrop Object Attributes
 | Attributes           | Type   | Definitions  |